UKCloud/documentation/articles/cdsz/cdsz-faq.md

 CDSZ has a minimum commitment period of one month.

 Walled Garden billing is based on the solution design.
 You pay a monthly rental fee, with additional charges based on the number of VMs required to run the solution.
-Please note the £500 monthly charge applies for each Walled Garden and not per customer.
+The monthly charge applies for each Walled Garden, not per customer.

 For existing UKCloud Guard customers, billing is based on the amount of data transferred between domains.
 You buy a starter pack which includes an amount of data that can be transferred.
 You're billed at an incremental rate for data transferred above the starter pack threshold.